 1. Super Bowl I: The Stadium Is Alive With...

 Of course they pulled out all the stops for the very first Super Bowl.
 For the show in the middle of the 1967 game in Los Angeles, where the Green Bay Packers beat the Kansas City Chiefs, they didn't call in a pop diva or aging rockers.
-No no. It was time for the University of Arizona Symphonic Marching Band to shine.
-They played "The Sound of Music" and other pop hits such as "When the Saints Go Marching In" — clearly precedents to "We Will Rock You."
-The performance sounds modest, but the band formed enormous, elaborate shapes (at least they appeared so when seen from above) that included stick figures, flowers, bugles, a Liberty Bell, and even a riverboat.
+No, no. It was time for the University of Arizona Symphonic Marching Band to shine.
+The band played "The Sound of Music" and other pop hits such as "When the Saints Go Marching In" — clearly precedents to "We Will Rock You."
+The performance sounds modest, but the band formed enormous, elaborate shapes (at least they appeared so when seen from above) that included stick figures, flowers, bugles, the Liberty Bell, and even a riverboat.
 To keep things weird, there was an almost-too-real, Western-themed shoot-out, followed by two daredevils catapulted into the air (don't worry, they landed safely).
 The show closed with Louisiana's Grambling State University band rushing onto the field and forming a giant map of the U.S. before the University of Southern California's chorus joined in and they all played "This Is My Country."
-Look, Katy Perry was nearly two decades away from even existing as a human, so the Super Bowl Halftime Show was a ways away from being a tweetable show-stopping spectacle.
+Look, Katy Perry was nearly two decades away from even existing, so the Super Bowl Halftime Show was a ways away from being a tweetable show-stopping spectacle.

 2. Super Bowl V, X, XIV, XVI, and XX: Put on a Hopeful Face